 Chilka Lake of shimmering blue waters and the playfully jumping fish is the largest fresh water lake in Asia and is also called the 'honeymooners paradise' and 'breakfast island'.

 If one has an interest in handicrafts of the locals, one must not miss a visit to the small village near Puri called Pipli.
-This place is famous for the appliqué work of the traditional Orissa style.
+This place is famous for the appliqué work of the traditional Odisha style.

-The hamlet of Raghurajpur is famous for the patta chitra (paintings done on specially prepared cotton cloth which is coated with a mixture of gum and chalk and polished, before natural colors are applied) art of Orissa.
+The hamlet of Raghurajpur is famous for the patta chitra (paintings done on specially prepared cotton cloth which is coated with a mixture of gum and chalk and polished, before natural colors are applied) art of Odisha.
 You can watch the traditional, intricate process, which goes into the making of a treasured patta chitra here.

 Caves of Wonder

 The sixty odd caves of 2nd century BC caves set in the Udaygiri-Khandagiri hills with their ornate carvings and delicate friezes are major tourist attractions.